coding-ninja-dsa-competitive-package/codig-ninja-dsa-learning/README.md

 ## code examples

-* 01-introduction-to-c++ : Contains all the assignments and teaching from course : Introduction to C++
+* 01-introduction-to-c++ : Contains all the assignments and teaching notes from course : Introduction to C++
-* 02-data-structure-algorithms : Contains all the assignments for mastering DSA.
+* 02-data-structure-algorithms : Contains all the assignments for DSA course.

 ---